FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: ARM-Omni Dataset for FARM

 \section{ARM-Omni Dataset for FARM}

 ARM-Omni is a large-scale aerial radio environment dataset constructed using the TensorFlow-based ray tracing simulator Sionna RT.
-We design this dataset to address two critical limitations identified in existing public repositories summarized in Table~\ref{tab:dataset_comparison}: the restriction to narrow receiver height ranges that exclude the majority of the low-altitude operating envelope, and the absence of joint multi-band and multi-antenna diversity required for configuration-aware learning.
-The following sections detail the RF design and the comprehensive height coverage that characterize ARM-Omni.
+We design this dataset to address two critical limitations identified in existing public repositories: the restriction to narrow receiver height ranges that exclude the majority of the low-altitude operating envelope, and the absence of joint multi-band and multi-antenna diversity required for configuration-aware learning.
+The following sections first detail the dataset generation pipeline, and then describe the various transmission configurations and comprehensive height-coverage design that characterize ARM-Omni.

-\subsection{Dataset generation pipeline}
+\subsection{Dataset Generation Pipeline}

-The construction of ARM-Omni follows a rigorous three-stage pipeline.
-First, $130$ diverse urban scenes are collected from OpenStreetMap \cite{openstreetmap}, spanning residential, commercial, and mixed-use districts globally.
-Building footprints and elevation data are utilized to construct physically accurate 3D representations.
-Second, we generate a high-resolution height map ($1\,\text{m} \times 1\,\text{m}$ resolution over a $1000 \times 1000$ grid) for each $1\,\text{km}^2$ area.
-This map serves as an environmental prior for ARM estimation and guides intelligent transmitter placement by filtering for positions that maximize line-of-sight (LoS) probability.
-Approximately $100$ transmitter positions per scenario are sampled using a grid-based strategy to ensure spatial diversity.
-Finally, Sionna RT performs path tracing to compute the RSS at each receiver voxel, accounting for complex reflections, diffractions, and material-specific propagation properties.
-The complete pipeline generates approximately $26.4$ million RSS samples, providing the scale necessary for foundation model pretraining across heterogeneous BS settings.
+The construction of ARM-Omni follows a rigorous three-stage pipeline designed around the previously defined radio-environmental priors, including environmental structure modeling, BS location selection, and ray tracing under diverse transmission configurations.
+Specifically, we first collect $130$ diverse urban scenes from OpenStreetMap, covering residential, commercial, and mixed-use districts across different regions, and use the corresponding building footprints and elevation data to construct a physically accurate 3D urban environment.
+Second, for each $1000 \text{m} \times 1000 \text{m}$ area, a high-resolution height map is generated with a $1\text{m} \times 1\text{m}$ resolution.
+This map serves as an environmental prior for BS location selection, filtering out geometrically constrained or heavily occluded candidates while favoring positions with higher line-of-sight (LoS) probability. $100$ transmitter positions per scenario are sampled using a grid-based strategy to ensure spatial diversity.
+Finally, given the constructed 3D environments and selected BS locations, Sionna RT performs ray tracing under diverse transmission configurations, as illustrated in Fig. \ref{fig:dataset}a.
+To better approximate real-world propagation, reflections, diffractions, and material-specific propagation properties are considered when computing the RSS at each receiver voxel.
+The complete pipeline generates approximately $26.4$ million radio maps, providing the scale necessary for foundation model pretraining across heterogeneous BS settings.